 Writing is my passion.
 I have an undying thirst and quest in the field of writing.
 Some eat, drink, or use drugs when stressed; I write.

-Kintsugi refers to the Japanese art of repairing broken things with gold, thus making the broken thing more beautiful.
-As in the art of kintsugi, God makes us look renewed and beautiful by restoring the damage in our lives.
-Give God your shattered pieces when you feel broken and let him put you back together again.
+Kintsugi is the Japanese art of repairing broken things with gold and enhancing their beauty.
+As with the kintsugi art, God repairs the damage in our lives to make us look rejuvenated and attractive.
+Give God your broken parts, and let him put you back together again.

 He is the ultimate mender.
 No matter the source of heartbreak, whether you have recently lost a loved one or more experienced the mother of all breakups.
 Jesus can heal the brokenhearted and bind up their wounds.
 A broken person often feels hopeless.
 Emotionally broken people may even lose touch with themselves and others.
 When God fixes something, it will never be the same, because it will be even better.